biomejs/biome/GOVERNANCE.md

 - Terms and conditions of Polar.sh apply to all pledges.
   - For the FAQ, please see: https://docs.polar.sh/maintainers/faq/
   - For the legal terms, please see: https://polar.sh/legal/terms
 - If you are receiving money as part of a bounty, please consider whether you need to pay taxes in your country.
+Core contributors and Maintainers aren't obligated to give tax advice over the money received.

 ### Project-Funded Bounties